Federated Domain Generalization: A Survey: Methodologies: A Survey

 Data-free \cite{frikha2023towards} methods aim to perform learning tasks without using any labeled data from the target domains by leveraging auxiliary information, prior knowledge, or transfer learning techniques to generalize to unseen domains.

-\textbf{\textit{Zero and few-shot learning:}} Zero-shot learning and few-shot learning aim to recognize or classify objects from unseen domains for which no labeled samples are available during training.
+\textbf{Zero-shot and few-shot learning:} Zero-shot learning and few-shot learning aim to recognize or classify objects from unseen domains for which no labeled samples are available during training.

-Sun \textit{et al.} \cite{sun2022federated} proposed Federated Zero-Shot Learning (FZSL) to transfer mid-level semantic knowledge and optimize a generalizable FL model.
-Sariyildiz \textit{et al.} \cite{sariyildiz2019gradient} proposed a generative model combined with Gradient Matching loss to address the challenges of zero-shot learning by transforming it into a supervised classification task, leading to substantial improvements in generalized zero-shot classification accuracy compared to previous methods.
-Micaelli \textit{et al.} \cite{micaelli2019zero} demonstrated the possibility of achieving zero-shot knowledge transfer through an adversarial approach, where the adversarial generator is trained to produce challenging images for a student network to match the predictions of a teacher network.
+Sun \textit{et al.} \cite{sun2022federated} proposed Federated \textit{Zero-Shot Learning} (FZSL) to transfer mid-level semantic knowledge and optimize a generalizable FL model.
+Sariyildiz \textit{et al.} \cite{sariyildiz2019gradient} proposed a generative model combined with Gradient Matching loss, \hlyellow{transforming zero-shot learning issues into a supervised classification task.
+This approach significantly boosts generalized zero-shot classification accuracy, surpassing the performance of prior methodologies.} Micaelli \textit{et al.} \cite{micaelli2019zero} demonstrated the possibility of achieving zero-shot knowledge transfer through an adversarial approach, where the adversarial generator is trained to produce rigorous images for a student network to match the predictions of a teacher network.
 Zhang \textit{et al.} \cite{zhang2022fedzkt} introduced FedZKT, a data-free FL framework that enables devices to autonomously select on-device models based on their local resources, facilitating knowledge transfer among these heterogeneous on-device models through a zero-shot distillation technique.
-Li \textit{et al.} \cite{li2023federated} developed a federated zero-shot fault diagnosis framework that utilizes a semantic knowledge base, bidirectional alignment network, and cloud-edge collaboration to effectively diagnose both local and global unseen fault categories.
-Yuan \textit{et al.} proposed a few shot
+Li \textit{et al.} \cite{li2023federated} developed a federated zero-shot fault diagnosis framework that utilizes a semantic knowledge base, a bidirectional alignment network, and cloud-edge collaboration to effectively diagnose both local and global unseen fault categories.
+Yuan \textit{et al.}\mbox{\cite{yuan2023collaborative}} proposed the Collaborative Semantic Aggregation and Calibration framework, a pioneering approach that facilitates data-free domain generalization by merging model-based semantic information across multiple domains, ensuring adherence to privacy constraints.
+Additionally, the framework tackles the issue of semantic dislocation by implementing cross-layer semantic calibration, employing an attention mechanism to enhance the precision of semantic alignment.

 By incorporating zero-shot learning and few-shot learning techniques into FDG, models can improve their ability to generalize across multiple domains with limited labeled data.

 \textbf{\textit{Knowledge distillation:}} Data-free knowledge distillation (DFKD) \cite{micaelli2019zero, nayak2019zero, chen2019data} is a technique used to transfer knowledge from a large, well-trained model to a smaller, more compact model without the need for labeled training data.